The Down Lo

 Visit a European Christmas Market

 Nowhere is more charming than Europe during the holidays.
 A tradition that dates back to the Middle Ages, these open-air town markets are a way for the community to celebrate the season.
 Some of the best to visit are in Strasbourg, Vienna, Prague, Berlin, and Birmingham.
 Post up with a mug of glühwein (warm mulled wine), sample the local delicacies, and peruse the vendors for ornaments and cheer.
+Pro Tip: Don’t want to go across the pond?
+America has some magical holiday towns and markets too.

 From bobsled runs to ski jumps, these host cities still live their Olympic glory—no gold medal required to visit.